-Note the terms “par value” and “stated value.”
+Note the terms par value and stated value.

-Par Value is an arbitrary value assigned by a company on a per share basis.
+Par value is an arbitrary value assigned by a company on a per share basis.
 For example, the par value of Macy’s is $0.01.
-That’s correct; a penny.
+That’s correct: a penny.
 The par value for New Jersey Resources, an energy services company, is $2.50 per share.

 For accounting purpose, par value per share is used to calculate the value for the preferred stock and common stock accounts.
 In some cases, a stock may not have a par value.
-In such a case, the board of directors assigns a Stated Value, which serves the same purpose as the par value.
+In such a case, the board of directors assigns a stated value, which serves the same purpose as the par value.

-The Par or Stated values have no relationship to the selling or market price of an individual stock.
-For any share(s) issued or sold at a price that exceeds the par or stated value, the excess dollar amount over the par or stated value is referred to as “Excess over par value (or stated value) for the preferred or common stock.
+The par or stated values have no relationship to the selling or market price of an individual stock.
+For any share(s) issued or sold at a price that exceeds the par or stated value, the excess dollar amount over that value is referred to as “excess over par (or stated) value for the preferred (or common) stock.”

-Example: A company issued 1,000 shares of it $1.00 per share par value common stock for $5.00 per share.
+Example: A company issues 1,000 shares of it $1.00 per share par value common stock for $5.00 per share.

 Since the par value is $1.00, the common stock account is valued at $1,000 ($1.00 par value per share x 1,000 shares issued).
-The Excess over par is $4.00 ($5.00 per share issue or market price minus the $1.00 per share par value).
+The excess over par is $4.00 ($5.00 per share issue or market price minus the $1.00 per share par value).
 Thus, the total excess over par is $4,000 ($4.00 excess over par per share x 1,000 shares issued).

-If a stock had a stated value, we would say excess over stated value.
+If a stock had a stated value, we would say “excess over stated value.”
 The math would be identical.

 Tiger Corporation